 No two budgets are exactly alike because no two people are exactly alike.
 Thank goodness!

 That’s the beauty of a budget.
 You get to decide who or what gets your money each month.
 If you love cooking for your family, budget more for groceries.
 If you love working out, budget more for a great gym.
-You’re the boss.
+You’re the boss of your own budget.

-But what if you start noticing that you’re overspending on those gourmet groceries or aerobic boxing classes?
-All of a sudden you’re paying more for these than your monthly rent or mortgage!
+But what if you start to notice that you’re overspending on those gourmet groceries or kickboxing classes?
+All of a sudden, you’re paying more for those than your monthly rent or mortgage!